 To see how these are different, let’s go back to epistatic white.
 When the cat has two non-white alleles, it’s not white, and when it has two white alleles, it is white.
 In either of these cases, it is homozygous, meaning it has two of the same allele.
 But what if it is heterozygous, having one of each allele?

 With epistatic white, heterozygous cats are white.
-Therefore, epistatic white is dominant to non-white, and non-white is recessive to white.
-Dominance does not mean a trait is more common or more likely - it just means that when there are two different alleles, the more dominant one is the one that shows.
+Therefore, white is dominant to non-white, and non-white is recessive to white.
+Dominance does not always mean a trait is more common or more likely - it just means that when there are two different alleles, the more dominant one is the one that shows.
 We denote this by using capital letters for dominant alleles and lowercase letters for recessive alleles.

 This also means that an epistatic white cat could be either homozygous or heterozygous - there is no way to know unless we know enough about their ancestry, breed them, or get them genetically tested.

 Many alleles have this dominant-recessive relationship, however, there are exceptions.
 For example, two alleles can be codominant, where both traits are expressed.
 An example of this is tortoiseshells, who have one “black” allele, and one “red” allele, giving them patches of color.
 Or, alleles can exhibit incomplete dominance, where heterozygotes exhibit an intermediate trait, such as how mink is an intermediate between colorpoint and sepia.